 The front door of the chicken coop house was a salvaged metal door with a glass insert.
-The siding of the house are scraps from another project.
+The siding of the house is scrap from another project.
 The 2 small windows in the common wall were in the doors of the original part of our house.
 The glass panels can be taken out during warm weather and the screen keeps the mosquitoes out of the greenhouse.

-A water pipe and faucet was installed in the coop and I added a y-connector so that the automatic watering bowl can provide fresh water 24-7.
+A water pipe and faucet were installed in the coop and I added a y-connector so that the automatic watering bowl can provide fresh water 24/7.
 I also have a hose to wash things off when needed.

 Double lights were installed to provide additional light in the winter so that the hens will continue to lay.
 I can also purchase a heat lamp or floodlight bulb to provide warmth when we have freezing temperatures.